open-spaced-repetition/fsrs4anki-helper/README.md

 - Reschedule cards based on their entire review histories.
 - Postpone due cards whose retention is higher than your target.
 - Advance undue cards whose retention is lower than your target.
+- Balance the load during rescheduling (based on fuzz).
+- Free the weekend (or other weekdays) during rescheduling (based on load balance).

 ## Requirement